 Underpinning it all is the theory of quantum mechanics.
 Those who subscribe to it claim that “if at any point there is more than one potential outcome of any event, both of them happen but they will happen in different worlds,” says Rosenberg.

-Flight is at Queensbridge Square, Southbank from October 30 to December 8.
+Flight is running at Queensbridge Square, Southbank until December 8.
 Tickets are available online.

 This article first appeared on Broadsheet on September 10, 2019.